glennneiger/stock_capture_example/README.md

 # stock_capture_example

 # Description
-The is a example for how to use BeautifulSoup for scrapping data from a website and plot a graph.
+The is an example for how to use BeautifulSoup for scrapping data from a website and plot a graph.

 # How to Use
 python stock.py